-During a rare break in her busy shooting and editing schedule, we caught up with our amazingly talented in-house photographer, Katie Roach to give you a 'behind the scenes' look at what it's like to be a professional school photographer for e4education.
+During a rare break in her busy shooting and editing schedule, we caught up with an amazingly talented photographer, Katie Roach to give you a 'behind the scenes' look at what it's like to be a professional school photographer

 During the past few years, Katie has been privileged to visit hundreds of schools across the country and with her stunning, natural photographs and bubbly personality we're thrilled she has built a fantastic rapport with our customers; many of whom ask her to return on a regular basis to update their photo library.

 Here she explains in her own words how she became a professional photographer as well as sharing a few pearls of wisdom and memorable moments from her career so far.

 How did you get into photography?

 Photography was always a natural passion and interest throughout school and I based all of my projects throughout my Art GCSE and A-Level choices on photography themes, completing them to a high standard.